DigitalSilo/digitalsilo.github.io/_pages/digital-silo-grain-processing.md

 Such flexibility is hugely beneficial for real-world scenarios like sending deferred emails in a digital marketing campaign, or controlling the sequence of saving data to a database, and so forth.

 Please refer to this section of the documentation for further technical details.

-## Security

-All components and tiers of Digital Silo, starting from the client application, are secured by Microsoft Azure's Active Directory system.
-Digital Silo rejects requests made without a valid authorization token to ensure that the trusted origins are served only.